dcolthorp/matchure/README.md

 `?` has special meaning in matchure. `?` can be thought of as the thing being matched against, and so by itself always succeeds.
-It is also used to store the matched value in a variable and is substituted into function calls for arbitrary tests.
+It is also used to store the matched value in a variable and is substituted into function calls for arbitrary tests (examples below).

 ### Regular expressions